top of page

 Ideally ADHD assessments will include at least one face to face session.
 This will help to make it as close to gold standard as we can achieve as we will be able to observe you in the room.
 We are unable to offer telephone ADHD assessments.

 Payments can be made in instalments, but must be paid before all appointments.
 If payment is not made, the assessment appointment cannot proceed and a report will not be created.
 In these circumstances, a subject access request will not be granted unless payment is made for the outstanding sessions.
+Payment for the optional QB Check is to be made in advance of the QB Check appointment.

 Cost:

-30 minute consultation - free
+15 minute consultation - free - booking link here

 Screening appointment - £90

-Full diagnostic assessment - £1310
+Full diagnostic assessment - £1410

 Total with screening appointment, full diagnostic assessment, outcome appointment and report =